martin-ottens/proto2testbed/README.md

 *Testbed framework for security **proto**col evaluation and **proto**typing.*

 Proto²Testbed is a tool for research and development in the field of network applications and protocols.
-A virtual topology is created using serveral virtual machines (called instances), which are connected to each other using network bridges.
+A virtual topology is created using several virtual machines (called instances), which are connected to each other using network bridges.
 The structure of the topology, the configuration and also experiments are defined via a testbed package.
 After a small amount of manual configuration, Proto²Testbed takes care of setting up and dismantling the topology and carrying out experiments, if desired, completely automated way.
 Proto²Testbed can be used for various workflows and can be extended with functions for specific projects thanks to its modular approach.

 ## 1. Functional Overview & Terms
 - The main part of Proto²Testbed, the **Controller**, is installed on a *Debian 12* workstation, server or even desktop.
 This system is called the **Testbed Host**.
-- The Topology of a testbed and some configurations are defined in the testbed configuration file `testbed.json`, this file is bundeled together with scripts and additional dependencies that are used during a testbed execution to form a **Testbed Package**.
+- The Topology of a testbed and some configurations are defined in the testbed configuration file `testbed.json`, this file is bundled together with scripts and additional dependencies that are used during a testbed execution to form a **Testbed Package**.
 - The Controller reads the configuration file.
 It starts and configures virtual machines, called **Instances**.
 Instances are run using *QEMU* and connected using Linux Layer-2-Network-Bridges.
 - Instances are based on Disk Images, these images are used in a read only way - all changes to the file system of an Instance are temporary.
 Proto²Testbed provides tools to automatically create the required disk images.
 Since all Instances are fully virtualized, tests with kernel modules are possible, which is often not the case with other testbed frameworks.
 - The **Instance Manager** is installed on each Instance and handles communication with the Controller, performs the configuration of the Instance and can carry out experiments.
 - Experiments are done using **Applications**.
-These are programs written in *Python* and executed on the Instances with a settings defined in the testbed configuration.
-Proto²Testbed comes with some bundeled Applications, but an easy API allows for development of own Applications.
+These are programs written in *Python* and executed on the Instances with settings defined in the testbed configuration.
+Proto²Testbed comes with some bundled Applications, but an easy API allows for development of own Applications.
-- A testbed run can yield different types of experiment artifacs: Applications usually write datapoints to an *InfluxDB* - the framework includes functions to export the data.
+- A testbed run can yield different types of experiment artifacts: Applications usually write datapoints to an *InfluxDB* - the framework includes functions to export the data.
 It is also possible to save files from Instances on the Testbed Host before the testbed is dismantled.
 - Proto²Testbed also allows real network interfaces of the Testbed Host to be integrated into a virtual testbed topology. **Integrations** are available to execute special functions on the Testbed Host during testbed runs.
 - In addition to the fully automatic operation, numerous CLI features also allow a testbed to be used interactively - great for debugging or prototyping.
 - Variables in the testbed configuration allows the test of different environments or scenarios.
 Especially with integration in CI/CD tools, Proto²Tetsbed can also be used as a tool for automatic software tests.

-> **Some notes:**
+> **Some important notes:**
-> - Proto²Testbed uses KVM, so KVM needs to be avaible on your machine.
-The framework provides an option to disable KVM (e.g. for test installs on a virtual machine) but this will serverly limit the performance.
+> - Proto²Testbed uses KVM, so KVM needs to be available on your machine.
+The framework provides an option to disable KVM (e.g. for test installations on a virtual machine) but this will serverly limit the performance.
 Nested KVM could also be used during tests on VMs.
 > - Proto²Testbed needs access to the KVM subsystem of the Testbed Host as well as the ability to manage the Testbed Hosts network interfaces.
-Therefore, priviligedes are required.
+Therefore, privileges are required.
 Execute testbeds with root privileges (e.g. using `sudo`).
 Users who have access to the framework should always be trusted.

 ## 2. Requirements and Installation
 Proto²Testbed currently has the following requirements:
 - **OS**: Debian 12 "Bookworm", other Debian-based OSes are possible as long as the dependencies are satisfied.
 Since Proto²Testbed currently has no GUI, a headless installation is sufficient.
 Users can interact with the framework by using SSH.
 - **CPU**: Use any x86 CPU.
-Do not underprovision.
+Do not under provision.
 An Instance should use 2 Threads, so the maximum Number of Instances started in parallel should not exceed *#Threads / 2*.
 Remember, that parallel Textbed executions are possible.
-- **Memory**: Plan around 2GB per Instance.
+- **Memory**: Plan around 1GB per Instance, depends on tested protocols and applications.

 ### Automated Installation
 Clone this repository to `/opt/proto-testbed` and run `sudo install.sh` to install Proto²Testbed system-wide with all dependencies.
 No additional manual steps are required.

+### Manual Installation
 For a manual installation, the following apt-dependencies are required:
 ```
 qemu-utils qemu-system-x86 qemu-system-gui bridge-utils iptables net-tools genisoimage python3 iproute2 influxdb influxdb-client make socat